How Long Does a Siamese Cat Live

 What Causes Most Deaths in Siamese Cats?

-Usually, most Siamese cats die out of cancer at their old age.
-Cancer can also happen in younger cats and hence shortening its life span.
+Usually, most Siamese cats die of cancer in their old age.
+Cancer can also happen in younger cats hence shortening its life span.

 What Are the Few Cat Breeds with The Highest Life Span?